kristianmandrup/permit-authorize/README.md

 We define a permit to use for authorization

 ```
-GuestPermit = new Permit('guest');

-// The GuestPermit only applies if the access request contains a user with role = 'guest'
-GuestPermit.prototype.

 guestPermit = permitFor('guest', {
   // Determine when the permit applies
   match: function(access){